Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 • Number of hose outlets: 2

-• Watering duration: 1 minute to 6 hours
+• Watering duration: Up to 6 hours

 In testing, we attached the AquaTimer to an outdoor spigot and connected two hoses to the bottom outlets.
 The fitting that connects to the spigot twists independently of the timer, which makes it simple to attach.